 In the US, 30 states have a state-wide legislative mandate, to insure that every school district is appropriately educating students in need of advanced learning.
 Massachusetts is not one of these states, yet dozens of public school districts in towns across Massachusetts have made the effort and secured the funding to create explicit policies and programs to support these students.

 From 2006 – 2011, the Cambridge Public Schools had no specific policy or program to support students with advanced learning needs in grades JK-8.
-Due to work by CALA parents and other members of the Cambridge education community, starting in school year 2012-13, the CPS District will hire an Academic Challenge and Enrichment Support Program Manager, to develop and oversee services and interventions for these students.
+Due to work by CALA parents and other members of the Cambridge education community, starting in school year 2012-13, the CPS District hired an Academic Challenge and Enrichment Support Program Manager, to develop and oversee services and interventions for these students.

 CALA parents encourage you to contact our state legislators, urging them to pass a state mandate on advanced learning.
 This page on the Massachusetts Association for Gifted Education website tells you how.